Imagine driving down the road and hearing one of your songs being played on the radio!

 While being able to play a musical instrument proficiently isn’t necessary to write songs, it helps a lot to have an understanding of some basic music theory and song structure.
-Experience has taught us that generally, the better songs are written by the musicians with the better understanding of music theory and songwriting knowledge.
+Experience has taught us that generally, the better songs are written by musicians with a better understanding of music theory and songwriting knowledge.

 You might then bring up: “Well, The Beatles never learned music theory or songwriting, and look at how amazing the songs are that THEY have written”.

-The point missed, when people bring this up, is that
+The point missed when people bring this up, is that

 - The Beatles for one wrote about 50 something songs before they wrote “Please Please Me”, which was the first song considered “acceptable and workable” by their producer George Martin.